-There is no longer a requirement for routine LFD/PCR testing on admission, day 3, and days 5-7.
+There is no longer a requirement for routine weekly PCR-swabbing of clinically vulnerable patients.

-COVID-19 Documentation of Results
+Appendix 1 (Part II) COVID-19 Documentation of Results

-All LFD PCR swabs taken & the accompanying results are to be recorded on RiO in-line with Quality Care and for national reporting.
+All LFD / PCR swabs taken & the accompanying results are to be recorded on RiO in-line with Quality Care and for national reporting.

-Recording of swabs and swab Results on Rio
+Recording of swabs and swab results on Rio